un33k/booster/README.md

 If the `-b --boost` is selected, then the command prepares itself for concurrent multi-chunk download.

-The `boost` options can be combined to optimize or one or more of `memory`, `cpu`, `network`, `io`, etc.
+The `boost` options can be combined to optimize one or more of `memory`, `cpu`, `network`, `io`, etc.

 ## concurrent fetch groups (default: 4)
-For slower networks, `-c` option ensures that only a `fixed` number of requests are made to the server.
+For slower networks, `-c` option ensures that only a `fixed` number of async requests are made to the server at a time.

-The chunk fetcher work on the `all or none` promise.
+The chunk fetcher works on the `all or none` premise.
 With `-c` option, up-to `<n>` number of chunks are scheduled to be fetched in parallel.
 Each request individually retries `3` times to compensate for jittery networks.
-Each retry is pushed off with increasing delay time to ensure the network bandwidth is not affected with multiple retries.
+Each retry is pushed-off with increasing delay time to ensure the network bandwidth is not affected with multiple retries.

 ## chunk size (default: 1MB)
 The `-s` option can be set for optimal chunk download speed.

 ## example
 To download a 400 MB file, we can have the `-s` set to 2MB chunk each.
 Then we set `-c` to 4 concurrent chunks to be fetched at a time.
 This way, the client, schedules the first 4 chunks of 2 MB in parallel.
-Once all those requests are on their way, the second batch of 4 is scheduled and so on ..., till the full file has been requested in multiple chunks.
-Storing the chunks are fully `async`. `First come first saved`.
+Once all those requests are on their ways, the second batch of 4 is scheduled and so on ..., till the full file has been requested in multiple chunks.
+Storing the chunks are fully `async`.
+First come first `saved` respecting the position and ordering of the chunks.

 ## Future (roadmap)
 1. Tests
 2. Code coverage
 3. Continuous Integrations (CI)
 4. Available on npm.js
+5. Support for more http(s) methods (PUT,POST,DELETE ..)
 5. More examples

 # License